Constraining the number of fundamental quantum degrees of freedom using gravity: Conclusions

 \section{Conclusions}

 In this work, we have incorporated the general relativistic redshift due to a localised source mass into a quantum Hamiltonian of an EQS.
 Because of the spatial extent of the EQS, the redshift depends on the distance between the massive particle and the local subsystems of the EQS.
 An EQS in its ground state, at zero temperature, remains so when a massive particle is brought close to it, as long as this is done in an adiabatic manner.
 However, the exact ground state of the EQS Hamiltonian depends on the position of the massive particle due to the above redshift effect.
 This leads to entanglement between the position of the massive particle and the ground state of an EQS, which in turn leads to decoherence of the massive particle in the position basis.
-Since this phenomenon does not require any specific model of the EQS, it is universally valid for EQSs with local interactions, including for quantum fields.
-The presence of many independent EQS leads to cumulative decoherence, with the total effect scaling exponentially with the number of such systems.
-We have proposed that by taking quantum fields as EQS, the decoherence of a massive particle could be used to estimate the number of fundamental quantum fields.
-Our work lays down a novel way to address a long standing problem in theoretical physics: how many fundamental fields are there?
-Despite that fact that we consider quantum states of active gravitational mass, our approach does not rely on explicit quantization of gravity, thus, our conclusions are compatible with any quantum gravity theory that may emerge in the future.
+This proposition is valid as long as the assumptions of universality of gravitational redshift and linearity of quantum mechanics hold correct simultaneously, which we presume to be true at least in the low energy limit.
+However, since the phenomenon of gravity-induced collapse still remains relevant in this regime (although unobserved), any predictions based on the spatial quantum superposition of massive particle -- which is the fundamental building block in our model -- belong to the realm of untested physics.